ComposioHQ/composio/python/examples/image_search/readme.md

 ```shell
 python cookbook/examples/image_search/main.py
 ```
-Note: We have a dummy folder called iamges with a few images of animals named.
+Note: We have a dummy folder called images with a few images of animals named.
 Feel free to use this folder for reference and search images on it to understand the agent's functionality better.